Shared ownership leases do not normally allow subletting. You must live in your home as your main residence.

-This is because shared ownership is a government-funded scheme designed to help people buy their own home.
+This is because shared ownership is a government-backed scheme designed to help people buy and live in their own home.
+For this reason, you cannot normally rent the property to someone else.

-If you sublet without our permission, we will take legal enforcement action, which may result in you losing your home.
+If you sublet your home without our permission, we will take legal action, which may result in you losing your home.

 When we may allow subletting

-In exceptional circumstances, we may be able to give permission for you to sublet your home for a limited time.
+In exceptional circumstances, we may give permission for you to sublet your home for a limited time.

-We follow the guidance set out in the Capital Funding Guide on GOV.UK.
+We assess requests in line with the guidance set out in the Capital Funding Guide on GOV.UK.

-If we believe you have an exceptional reason to sublet, you must meet the following conditions:
+If we agree that you have an exceptional reason to sublet, you must meet all of the following conditions.

 - You must use a 6-month fixed-term assured shorthold tenancy.

-- You may not sublet your home for commercial use, such as holiday lets or Airbnb.
+- You may not use your home for holiday lets, Airbnb or other commercial use.

 - You must get written consent from your mortgage lender and provide us with a copy.
-Please note, your lender may charge a fee or apply a different interest rate if you sublet.
+Your lender may charge a fee or apply a different interest rate if you sublet.

-- You will remain responsible for all repairs to your property and all charges payable to us.
+- You remain responsible for all repairs to your property.

-- You must not have any breaches of your lease, such as rent and service charge arrears.
+- You must not have any breaches of your lease, including rent or service charge arrears.

-- Your property must have a licence, as all private rented homes in Oxford require one.
+- You must arrange for your property to be licensed, as all private rented homes in Oxford require a licence.
 See our Selective Licensing pages.

 Exemption from the 12-month re-letting restriction